 The door leads to the cella, the interior of the monument.
 The cella measured 7.50m in width and 5m in length and was roofed by a barrel vault.

 The pronaos is decorated with a frieze consisting of four marble slabs depicting the foundation of the city of Ephesus by the Athenian prince Androclus.
 The frieze is not Hadrianic as it was not sculptured at the same time as the Temple.
 It was probably added to the monument from an unknown building during a restoration in the 4th century AD.
-The frieze on the Temple is a copy, the original is on display in the Ephesus Museum.
+The frieze on the Temple is a copy; the original is on display in the Ephesus Museum.

 The fourth frieze portrays various divinities: from left to right; Dea Roma, Selene (Moon), Helios (Sun), Apollo, Artemis, Heracles, Dionysus, Hermes, Aphrodite, Ares and Athena.
 In the middle of the frieze are Androclus and his dog.

 During the imperial period, the image of the city founder could be seen throughout the city.
-Androclus was also represented in various statuary forms while the boar appeared on coins minted in Ephesus.
+Androclus was also represented in various statuary forms, while the boar appeared on coins minted in Ephesus.
 A statue from the Fountain of Trajan shows him standing with his dog.

-Another statue was discovered in 1927 in the Vedius Baths and Gymnasium complex at Ephesus by the Austrian team who was excavating the site.
+Another statue was discovered in 1927 in the Vedius Baths and Gymnasium complex at Ephesus by the Austrian team excavating the site.
 The statue was dated to ca. AD 150.
 It is thought to represent Antinous as Androclus.
 A fragment of a dog’s paw grasping a stiff hair from a boar was found next to the statue.
 This indicates that Antinous/Androclus was shown boar hunting.

 Long before the frieze was added in the 4th century AD, the Temple had suffered extensive damage following the AD 262 earthquake.
 It was renovated with several additions and alterations about forty years later when the pedestals with the statues of the Tetrarchs were added to the facade.
-The pedestals with inscriptions in front of the temple are the bases for the statues of the emperors Diocletian, Maximian, Constantius I, and Galerius.
+The pedestals with inscriptions in front of the Temple are the bases for the statues of the emperors Diocletian, Maximian, Constantius I, and Galerius.
 The originals of the statues have not been found.

-Hadrian visited Ephesus on at least two occasions during his journeys through the eastern part of the Empire; in August 124 and five years later in 129 (and possibly in 131).
+Hadrian visited Ephesus on at least two occasions during his journeys through the eastern part of the Empire, in August 124 and five years later in 129 (and possibly in 131).
 The outcome of his visits was several monuments and benefactions.
-In return, the Emperor was granted the honorific title of “founder and saviour” by the council (boule) and the Ephesian people (demos).
+In return, the emperor was granted the honorific title of “founder and saviour” by the council (boule) and the Ephesian people (demos).

 - TEMPLE OF HADRIAN – Conservation Project 2012 – 2014 (pdf)